0xfede/fseh/README.md

 });
 ```

-In the above example, the FSM will print to the console`setup completed` and `ready to talk` when transiting from `setup`
+In the above example, the FSM will print to the console f`setup completed` and `ready to talk` when transiting from `setup`
 to `ready` and it'll return `Sorry, can't talk right now` is, for example, a `greet` event is received while in the
 `setup` state.
 On the other hand, an `introduce` event received in the `start` state will be deferred, i.e. queued and processed
 in the next state, which in turn could handle it, deferred it again, ignore it (`noop`) or throw an error.